A Day in the Life of a Paleontologist

 At another point on the trip, students were able to learn how the mechanical dinosaurs operate – like in the movies.
 Along with the dinosaur scenes, picture opportunities were available at each station.

-I can’t wait to write about the next phase of our adventure.
+I can’t wait to write about the next phase of our adventure as I share some of the lessons students engaged in during our five-week journey.
 Do your kids like dinosaurs?
 Are you looking for a way to teach literacy skills through a science and social studies lens?
-Check back for the next steps in our journey!
+Give project-based learning examples a try.
+Your students will be very excited to learn!!
+I promise!!

 Follow and Share on Social Media!